argherna/pike/README.md

 Run the jar file:

-    java -jar pike.jar [args]
+    java [system properties] -jar pike.jar [args]

 Logging is based on JDK logging and output to the console by default.
+You can set the logging configuration to use by specifying the `java.util.logging.config.file` system property.
 Press `^C` to stop the server.

 Arguments & options can be supplied on the command line to run the server:

 ```
-Usage: Pike [OPTIONS] [port]
+Usage: Pike [port]

 Serves pages of LDAP entries.